prebid/prebid.github.io/dev-docs/show-outstream-video-ads.md

 Prebid.js will select the `renderer` used to display the outstream video in the following way:

+1. If a `renderer` is associated with the Prebid adUnit's video mediaType, it will be used to display any outstream demand associated with that adUnit with a mediaType of "video".
-1. If a `renderer` is associated with the Prebid adUnit, it will be used to display any outstream demand associated with that adUnit.
+2. If a `renderer` is associated with the Prebid adUnit, it will be used to display any outstream demand associated with that adUnit.
 Below, we will provide an example of an adUnit with an associated `renderer`.
-2. If no `renderer` is specified on the Prebid adUnit, Prebid will invoke the renderer associated with the winning (or selected) demand partner video bid.
+3. If no `renderer` is specified on the Prebid adUnit, Prebid will invoke the renderer associated with the winning (or selected) demand partner video bid.

 {: .alert.alert-warning :}
 At this time, since not all demand partners return a renderer with their video bid responses, we recommend that publishers associate a `renderer` with their Prebid video adUnits, if possible.
 By doing so, any Prebid adapter that supports video will be able to provide demand for a given outstream slot.

-Renderers are associated with adUnits through the `adUnit.renderer` object.
+Renderers are associated with adUnits in two ways.
+Primarily through the `adUnit.renderer` object.
+But also, especially for multiFormat adUnits, through the specified mediaType `adUnit.mediaTypes.video.renderer`.
 This object contains two fields:
 1. `url` -- Points to a file containing the renderer script.
 2. `render` -- A function that tells Prebid.js how to invoke the renderer script.